narmeshnigam/omvix/readme_files/readme_privacy_and_terms.md

 ## 🔑 Key Messages

-- Omvix respects user privacy and data rights
+- iSwift respects user privacy and data rights
 - Data is only collected to enhance user experience
 - We are transparent in all usage, storage, and communication policies